last updated 24/05/2018

 – Fuses and circuit breakers should be placed as close to the battery as possible to minimize the unprotected portion of the cable run between the battery and fuse / circuit breaker.

-- The highest risk occurs where there are bigger cables, as these cables will carry a higher fault current.
+– The highest risk occurs where there are bigger cables, as these cables will carry a higher fault current.
 For example the cables that link the starting battery with the auxiliary battery, or the cables that feed an inverter.
-Ensure these cables are protected.

 – A cable linking two energy sources needs to be protected from both ends.
 So the cable linking the positive terminals of the starting battery to the auxiliary battery should have a fuse or circuit breaker at both ends.